davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 overall effect on the evolution of the thermal scenarios appears to be minimal.

-In the late Cretaceous underplating scenario, the temperature is pegged at 715ºC at 25 km depth, a temperature constraint that is established based garnet-biotite thermometry of exhumed granites of the Sierra de Salinas.
-Figure \ref{fig:model_results}c, panel 2 correctly captures the inverted metamorphic gradient found by @Kidder2006 for this episode of subduction, validating this approach to calculating the forearc geotherm.
+In the late Cretaceous underplating scenario, the temperature is pegged at 715ºC at 25 km depth, a temperature constraint that is established based garnet-biotite thermometry of exhumed granites of the Sierra de Salinas [@Ducea2003].
+Figure \ref{fig:model_results}C, panel 2 correctly captures the thermobarometric constraints and inverted metamorphic gradient recorded by the Pelona schist [@Kidder2006;@Kidder2013] for this episode of subduction, validating this approach to calculating the forearc geotherm.

 <!--[[cross_sections]]-->